Lysine Benefits, Foods, Supplements and Side Effects - Dr. Axe

 Benefits

 As a natural disease-fighting agent, lysine benefits the human body in a variety of ways, many of which are only recently undergoing research.
+Here are some of the top L-lysine benefits:

 An extremely common problem that millions of people have, many of whom aren’t even aware of it, is leaky gut syndrome.
 This condition is the permeating of your digestive tract lining, allowing larger-than-intended particles to get out of your digestive system and into the rest of your body.
-This causes allergic reactions, low energy, joint pain, autoimmune diseases and thyroid disease.

-A form of L-lysine known as poly-L-lysine very recently was found to have anti-inflammatory effects on the lining of your gut, hopefully leading to more extensive research on how this amino acid may help improve the health of this lining and possibly prevent leaky gut.
+A form of L-lysine known as poly-L-lysine was found to have anti-inflammatory effects on the lining of your gut, hopefully leading to more extensive research on how this amino acid may help improve the health of this lining and possibly prevent leaky gut.

-2. Reduces Diabetes-Related Problems
+2. Reduces diabetes-related problems

 One of the most difficult things patients with diabetes experience is an increased risk for infection and other diabetes-related conditions.
 In the past several years, much attention has been given in this context to the large presence of advanced glycation end products, referred to as AGEs for short.